 Our Board Members

-Dr. Carol Hansen, Vice Chairman - Superintendent, Ocean View School District
+Dr. Carol Hansen, Chair - Superintendent, Ocean View School District

 The Ocean View School District Board of Trustees named Dr. Carol Hansen as Superintendent on July 7, 2015, concluding an extensive search process for the top position.

 Dr. Hansen, who is now in her 30th year as a public educator, oversees the K-8 district of more than 8,800 students.
 “It is an honor to have this opportunity to serve as Ocean View’s Superintendent,” said Dr. Hansen.
 “I look forward to engaging with students, parents,staff, and community members in this important work.
 I sought out this particular position because the needs of the District closely align with the kind of work that I wish to do as a school leader.”